zivid/zivid-ros/README.md

 This is the official ROS driver for [Zivid 3D cameras](https://www.zivid.com/).

 This driver provides support for ROS2.

-If you are looking for ROS1 support, please see the [`ros1-master` branch](https://github.com/zivid/zivid-ros/tree/ros1-master).
+If you are looking for the Zivid ROS1 driver, please use the [`ros1-master` branch](https://github.com/zivid/zivid-ros/tree/ros1-master) if you are using Zivid SDK 2.13 or older, or use the [`ros1-sdk-2.14.0` branch](https://github.com/zivid/zivid-ros/tree/ros1-sdk-2.14.0) if you are using Zivid SDK 2.14 or newer.

 [![Build Status][ci-badge]][ci-url]
 ![Zivid Image][header-image]